sunnybhambhani/todayslearning/inProgress/maximize_pod_uptime_by_utilizing_pdb_and_pc.md

 In this example PDB makes sure that there are always two pods with the label "app: test-app" available.

 **PriorityClass** is a cluster-wide API object in Kubernetes and part of the scheduling.k8s.io/v1 API group.
 It contains a mapping of the PriorityClass name (defined in .metadata.name) and an integer value (defined in .value).
-This represents the value that the scheduler uses to determine Pod's relative priority.
+This represents the value that the scheduler uses to determine Pod's relative priority, which is then used by kube-scheduler to schedule the pods in a specific priority.

 It ensures that mission-critical pods can run even if resources are constrained, To learn more about how PriorityClass functions and how the decision of scheduling/eviction of pods are handled, please refer my previous article here: https://kubernetes.io/blog/2023/01/12/protect-mission-critical-pods-priorityclass/#priorityclasses-in-kubernetes